Along the River

 "What of the care to yourself?"
 Elizabeth countered.
 "Do you desire such an dishonourable end upon a grassy knoll in the dawning mist, the beams of the rising sun reflecting off the steel?"

-He stiffened, but his course never wavered, as he grabbed hold of one of the fastening from the bed curtains.
+He stiffened, but his course never wavered, as he grabbed hold of one of the fastenings from the bed curtains.
 "I see that you know of the challenge my godmother's nephew had the presumption to make to me.
 I wonder what possible motive could lie behind his desire to champion your state."
 He clutched at her wrists, fastening the rope around them.
 "Have you dared to cuckold me whilst abed at Lady Catherine's house?"

 "Not every occasion can rise to the level of potency required," Elizabeth took a perverse pleasure of informing him, leaving aside the question as to whether she had recovered, knowing from past experience that such a state would not serve to protect her.

 In response to such an insult the Earl delivered a slap across her face which had the strength to press her upon the bed.
-Within a moment he was above her, lifting her skirts with one hand whilst he unleased the fall of his breeches with the other.
+Within a moment he was above her, lifting her skirts with one hand whilst he released the fall of his breeches with the other.
 As she began to recover from the blow which he had inflicted, he grabbed hold of her bound wrists, placing them as once he had before, entering her with a single thrust that shocked the breath from her.

-"Is this potent enough for you, madam?"
-He hissed at her, the violence of his ministrations preventing her from answering.
+"Is this potent enough for you, madam?" he hissed at her, the violence of his ministrations preventing her from answering.
 The sudden surrender of her body to his attack soon invited his disgust and barely did he allow himself to finish before removing himself from her presence, loosening her wrists from the restraint upon his way.

 Once alone Elizabeth's hands sought out the small token of protection which her champion had once given her, now knowing how she would act.

 The journey back to Hanover Square was conducted in a strained silence which in a way far rivalled the previous time spent in the carriage from Rosings to Blisstham the night before.
-It made its way through the passing countryside without the notice of either of its occupants, and the pedigree of the horses which carried it, was such that they needed no rest along the way.
+The carriage made its way through the passing countryside without the notice of either of its occupants, and the pedigree of the horses which carried it, was such that they needed no rest along the way.

+This was a fortunate thing in the eyes of the coachman, who, upon encountering the stormy expression of his master, and the masked grief in that of his mistress that morning, felt extreme reluctance to suggest such a notion in the first place.
 He, like the rest of the household, was not at all ignorant of the state of affairs between their master and mistress.
 And, though he and his ancestors had served the Cavendish family for many years now, he felt more inclined to be loyal to the mistress than the master.

 Elizabeth, if she had known of the coachman's feelings, would no doubt have expressed her gratitude at having his and many others of her husband's household support, but nothing could penetrate her thoughts today with any noticeable degree of success.
 The events of last night still prayed heavily upon her mind.